'We’re still waiting at home for them to come back'

 Monica Muñoz lost her father and grandfather to the coronavirus.
 Now the family is facing thousands of dollars in medical costs.

-According to new data, Latinos have been nearly twice as likely to be infected by the virus as white people.
-While Latinos represent 18% of the total US population, they account for 34% of Covid-19 cases.
+According to new data, Latinos have been nearly twice as likely to die from the virus as white people.
+While Latinos represent 18% of the total US population, they account for 34% of Covid-19 deaths.

 -